Neither Consent nor Property: A Policy Lab for Data Law: Literature review

-At the same time, emerging legal issues such as data transactions---often characterized by regulatory uncertainty or even ``illegal emergence'' \citep{ling2024dynamics}---lack clear normative guidance, rendering the strategic behavior of actors particularly crucial in shaping market outcomes.
+At the same time, emerging legal issues such as data transactions, often characterized by regulatory uncertainty or even ``illegal emergence’’ \citep{ling2024dynamics}, lack clear normative guidance, rendering the strategic behavior of actors particularly crucial in shaping market outcomes.
 Although distributed, multi-agent systems are not fragmented.
-Their design and study seek to organize multiple agents in an integrated manner, establishing behavioral interaction rules, communication protocols, and coordination mechanisms that enable collective problem-solving beyond the capacity of any individual agent or linear aggregation of agents.
-This structure bears a striking resemblance to the market mechanism emphasized in microeconomics.
+Their design and study seek to organize multiple agents in an integrated manner by specifying behavioral rules, interaction protocols, and coordination mechanisms, enabling collective problem-solving beyond the capacity of any individual agent or linear aggregation \citep{wooldridge2009imas,shoham2009mas}.
+Moreover, the growing literature on normative multiagent systems explicitly studies how norms (rules, sanctions, compliance, and institutional constraints) can be represented, communicated, and enforced in MAS \citep{boella2006normative}, which is especially congenial to legal-institutional analysis.
+This structure bears a striking resemblance to the market mechanism emphasized in microeconomics and the agent-based computational economics tradition \citep{tesfatsion2006ace}.
 Accordingly, multi-agent systems provide innovative perspectives, models, and methodologies for advancing research in law and economics.

 Just as mainstream quantitative research methods in the social sciences must primarily rely on quasi-natural experiments aimed at causal inference---supplemented, at most, by rigorously ethically reviewed randomized controlled trials---rather than the large-scale laboratory experiments typical of the natural sciences, empirical examination of how legal systems shape data trading markets cannot be directly tested in the real world.
 On the one hand, modifications to legal rules or their application must adhere to strict constitutional and judicial procedures; on the other, legal norms and judicial authority carry profound societal implications and cannot be altered lightly.
-As a result, exploring complex social science questions—such as how legal institutions influence the structure and efficiency of data markets—proves difficult within conventional experimental paradigms.
+As a result, exploring complex social science questions---such as how legal institutions influence the structure and efficiency of data markets---proves difficult within conventional experimental paradigms.
 Conducting controlled, replicable experiments in real-world legal contexts is often impractical, unethical, or prohibitively costly.
 Consequently, mainstream legal research has tended to rely on qualitative reasoning and speculative analysis, complemented by quantitative studies grounded in econometric or behavioral approaches.

 This paper seeks to ``return'' to the paradigm of experimental science by employing agent-based artificial intelligence models and computer-based simulations to construct a virtual experimental environment.
 Within this computational framework, \textit{ceteris paribus} conditions can be strictly maintained, allowing for the parallel testing of different legal systems and liability allocation schemes to observe their long-term impacts on data markets and social welfare.
 Through this approach, the paper aims to provide both conceptual and computational foundations for the design of legal regulatory frameworks and the prediction of evolutionary trends in data transactions.